-Here are frequently asked questions about refractive surgery, answered by the Department of Ophthalmology.
+The following are frequently asked questions about refractive surgery, answered by the UMMC Department of Ophthalmology.

-Before the LASIK procedure begins, your eye is made numb by drops.
+Before the LASIK procedure begins, the eye is made numb by drops.
 While you may feel a pressure sensation as the corneal flap is being made, actual pain is rare.
-Any discomfort you may feel subsequent to the LASIK procedure will last only a few hours.
-Sleep and lubrication, as well as tylenol or ibuprofen, are usually enough to counteract any discomfort.
+Any discomfort you may feel after the LASIK procedure will last only a few hours.
+Sleep and lubrication, as well as acetaminophen or ibuprofen, are usually enough to counteract any discomfort.

-No. In over 1.7 million cases done worldwide, no one has ever gone completely blind from a LASIK or PRK procedure, although you can lose a significant amount of vision if the procedure is not performed correctly.
+No. In over 1.7 million cases done worldwide, no one has ever gone completely blind from a LASIK or PRK procedure, although a patient can lose a significant amount of vision if the procedure is not performed correctly.

 Eyes typically stabilize around 3-6 months after surgery.
-Once that occurs, your correction is permanent.
-Any additional need for glasses after that will be the result of normal aging processes that befall everyone and not due to any instability in the refractive procedure.
+Once stabilization occurs, the correction is permanent.
+Any additional need for glasses afterwards will be the result of normal aging processes that befall everyone and not due to any instability in the refractive procedure.

 If you have a residual refractive error and you choose not to have an enhancement procedure, you may elect to wear contact lenses.
 With PRK you may need to wait up to three months; with LASIK and CK, you may wear contact lenses in four weeks.
 If you were a good contact lens wearer before LASIK, it is unlikely you will have problems afterward.

 For patients in their mid40s who are already experiencing difficulty with reading in their distance correction, it is possible to treat one eye for near vision and the other for distance vision, thus decreasing the necessity for both near and distance glasses.
 This method is used with both LASIK and CK.